 By the end of May 2020, we’d given away almost 10,100 packets of wildflower seeds, to over 80 groups.
 These included:

-A Scottish charity working with people in the early stages of drug and alcohol addiction
+A Scottish charity working with people in the early stages of recovery from drug and alcohol addiction

 Several charities supporting people with mental and physical disabilities